meteor/terraform/website/source/docs/commands/apply.html.markdown

 * `-input=true` - Ask for input for variables if not directly set.

+* `-confirm-plan` - Display the plan and ask for confirmation before applying.

 * `-no-color` - Disables output with coloring.

 * `-parallelism=n` - Limit the number of concurrent operation as Terraform